arthurgonze/Growing/README.md

 # Growing
 This is a constantly evolving project.
 The main purpose of this project is so I can reproduce the main mechanics of first-person games.
+Project Start: 07/02/23

 ### General Systems:
-- [ ] Saving System
+* [ ] Saving System
-    - [ ] Checkpoints
+    * [ ] Checkpoints
-    - [ ] Save Files
+    * [ ] Save Files
-    - [ ] Auto-Save
+    * [ ] Auto-Save
 - [ ] Options Menu:
     - [ ] Sound Controls
     - [ ] Resolution Controls